souravbiswas19/Intelligent-Document-Finder-with-LlamaIndex/readme.md

     **How can we get a FOLDER_ID?**

     Open the Google Drive Folder you want, copy the url.
 The URL should look like this: `https://drive.google.com/drive/folders/<FOLDER_ID>`.
     The `FOLDER_ID` shall be string with a combination of alphanumeric characters.
-Copy the string and paste the `FOLDER_ID` in the `.env` file
+Copy the string and paste the `FOLDER_ID` in the `.env` file.
+    Make sure to keep the share mode of the folder as `Anyone with the link`.

 7. Create a credentials.json from Google Cloud Console by creating a Service Account as mentioned in [Google Drive Integration](#google-cloud-credentials-for-google-drive-integration-with-llama-index)